USER MANUAL M 180 VESTFROST

 Warranty disclaimer

 Faults and damage caused directly or indirectly by incorrect operation, misuse, insufficient maintenance, incorrect building, installation or mains connection.
-Fire, accident, lightening, voltage variation or other electrical interference, including defective fuses or faults in mains installations.
+Fire, accident, lightning, voltage variation or other electrical interference, including defective fuses or faults in mains installations.

 Repairs performed by others than approved service centres and any other faults and damage that the manufacturer can substantiate are caused by reasons other than manufacturing or material faults are not covered by the warranty.